StanBarmentloo/NII_nebular_phase/data_creation/README.md

-This folder contains all the files necessary for the Dardel cluster to allow for the user to run a modelling job with a single command.
+This folder contains all the files necessary for creating the input model data for the output models that are presented in the paper.
-Besides the files themselves, the paths in which to place them when on cluster are also mentioned

 At the location of this README (level 1), the following files + folders exist: